ElektraInitiative/libelektra/doc/VISION.md

 configuration files, so that the configuration is visible within Elektra.

-Elektra uses KDB to configure itself, so every way shown above can be used.
+Elektra uses the same configuration to configure itself, so every way shown above can be used.
 To make mounting more simple, we introduced an extra tool:

 ```sh
 kdb mount /etc/samba/smb.conf system/sw/samba/#0/current ini